DEFRA/fcp-defra-id-stub/README.md

 - Single Sign-On (SSO) support
 - Sign out including ending SSO session
 - Prevent sign in if no organisations associated with account
-- Customisable people and organisation data (See below)
+- Automatically bypass organisation selection if CRN is associated with only one organisation.
 - Supports all Defra ID authentication behaviours including:
   - Force re-authentication with `prompt=login` parameter
   - Bypass organisation selection with `relationshipId=<OrganisationId>` parameter
   - Force organisation selection with `forceReselection=true` parameter

+## Additional stub features

+- Customisable people and organisation data (See below)

 ### Current Limitations